holderbaum-io/think-about-website/source/_meetupcodeofconduct.markdown

 harassing photography or recording, sustained disruption of talks or other events, inappropriate physical contact, and unwelcome sexual attention.

-Participants asked to stop any harassing behavior are expected to comply immediately.

-If a participant engages in harassing behavior, the organizers may take any action they deem appropriate, including warning the offender or expulsion from the event with no refund.
+Participants asked to stop any harmful behavior are expected to comply immediately.
+If a participant engages in harmfule behavior, the organizers may take any action they deem appropriate, including warning the offender or expulsion from the event with no refund.

 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of the event's staff immediately.